HarryLudemann/Trader-Python/README.md

 ```

 ### Creating Algorithms
-Example algorithms in Algorithms folder
+Create algorithms and store in Algorithm folder, currently contains examples, algorithms file can be named anything.

+#### StockAlgorithm(Trader.StockAlgorithm) Class:
 ##### Data Sources:
     **YFinance** - Python module YFinance retrieving yahoo information (doesn't use start/end date when using a minute interval auto set to get last 7 days of info)
     **AlphaV** - Get information from Alpha Vantage API (doesn't use start/end date used against all info retrieved)

 ##### Init Method:
     Used to set fields
     **Name**  =                     # Name of algorithm